dadapera/aleo-project/README.md

 ## Representing State
 Leo allows users to define composite data types with the `struct` keyword.
-The game board is represented by a struct called `Board`, which contains three `Row`s.
+The game board is represented by a struct called `Board`, which contains four `Row`s.
 An alternative representation would be to use an array, however, these are not yet supported in Leo.

 ## Language Features